Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

+- Eric Evans Domain-Driven Design: Tackling Complexity in the Heart of Software
 - Richard Wolff
 - John Martin - Satan Presiding at the Infernal Council
 - Super Mario Bros (1993) - childhood movie rewatch